Skip to main content

 How much electricity will solar panels generate in Hailsham?

-Based on East Sussex data, a 4kWp system in Hailsham generates approximately 4,120 kWh per year, covering 108% of average household use (3,800 kWh/year).
-East Sussex receives around 1,800 sunshine hours annually.
+Based on PVGIS satellite data for Hailsham's coordinates, a 4kWp system generates approximately 4,088 kWh per year at a yield of 1022 kWh/kWp, covering 108% of average household use (3,800 kWh/year).
+The area receives around 1,800 sunshine hours annually.
+East Sussex ranks #5 of 102 UK counties for solar yield, which is about as good as it gets for generation in Hailsham.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 Sources